 - Turn on PC and let Windows update all the drivers it needs.
 Make sure that Oculus stuff is still unplugged.

-- Plug in Rift and all its needed components.
+- Then plug in the Rift (as well as S)and all its needed components.
 MAKE SURE you plug it into your GPU and nowhere else.
 It’s extremely important.
-Also, the monitor also needs to be plugged into dedicated GPU.
+Also, the monitor needs to be plugged into a dedicated GPU as well.

 - Install Oculus again.